Matthew-Yinuo/Char/README.md

 # Digit Recognition using Keras and TensorFlow
 ## Introduction
+The steps for the assignment are commented in the python file.

 I'm going to use Keras with TensorFlow to sort MNIST handwritten dataset.

 ### MNIST Dataset